titanturtles/titanturtles.github.io/apply.md

 ![https://www.zeffy.com/en-US/ticketing/41e07d9c-b1dc-48ed-b349-0bb1230b1e2f](/assets/images/ClubApplication2023QR.png)

+## Introduction

 The main goal of TitanTurtles Club is to study cybersecurity and organize middle school and high school teams to participate in US CyberPatriot competition.
 Along the way, TitanTurtles Club will also give the opportunity for the students to gain teamwork spirits, sportsmanship, leadership traits and social responsibilities.

-CyberPatriot is a nationwide youth cybersecurity competition program managed by the Air Force & Space Association.
+CyberPatriot is a nationwide youth cybersecurity competition program managed by the Air & Space Force Association.
 Every year, over five thousand middle school and high school teams across the country compete in different levels of CyberPatriot competitions.
 Students will benefit from participating in the CyberPatriot program.
 The competition and learning journey will help build a well rounded understanding of computer systems and cybersecurity.
 Students of top teams are capable of earning professional certificates and working professionally in the cybersecurity department of a company.

 Every year, the CyberPatriot competition season starts in April when registration is open (Competition starts in October) and ends in March of the next year when the National Final is held in Maryland.